Leo Morejon

 What’s an Influencer Marketplace?

-It’s like a dating sites, but for content and collabs.
+Think of it like a dating site, but for content and collabs.

 An influencer marketplace is a platform that connects creators and brands.